 Community Music Now

-I am currently working on a proposal for this new book, co-edited with Pete Moser of More Music, about the state of play in community music today.
-It’s a completely new set of essays, ideas and pieces in the form of our acclaimed 2005 collection, Community Music: A Handbook.
-It will be an output of my AHRC Connected Communities Leadership Fellowship.
+I spent a year or so working on a proposal for a new book, co-edited with Pete Moser of More Music, about the state of play in community music today.
+It was to be a completely new set of essays, ideas and pieces somewhat in the form of our acclaimed 2005 collection, Community Music: A Handbook.
+It was to be an output of my AHRC Connected Communities Leadership Fellowship.
+But it never quite happened—primarily because we were negotiating with a particular leading publisher and they basically demanded guaranteed sales which we were unhappy with (I might say, speaking for myself, outraged by).
+And then, you know, well, books are like projects and ideas, they have a moment, a momentum, need to happen within a sort of time frame, or people move on, energy transfers.
+So it hasn’t happened yet.
+Perhaps we will revisit it.

 Written by George McKay and Ben Higham (2011).
 [From executive summary] The UK has been a pivotal national player within the development of community music practice.
 In the UK community music developed broadly from the 1960s and had a significant burgeoning period in the 1980s.
 Community music nationally and internationally has gone on to build a set of practices, a repertoire, an infrastructure of organisations, qualifications and career paths.
 There are elements of cultural and debatably pedagogic innovations in community music.
 These have to date only partly been articulated and historicised within academic research.